 corresponds to the section where supergravity fields satisfy $\tilde{\partial}^iT(x)=0$\,.
 For a given set of null generalized vectors $\lambda^a$ that specifies a section, we express the condition \eqref{eq:A-partial-0} for $\cA^I$ as

 This is a minor difference (though it becomes important when we consider brane actions).

-A major difference is in the parameterization of the fluctuation.
-In the DSMs known in the literature, the fluctuation of a string is described by the embedding function $X^I(\sigma)$, but we take a different approach, which is important in the generalization to branes.
+A major difference is in the parameterization of fluctuations.
+In the DSMs known in the literature, fluctuations of a string are described by the embedding function $X^I(\sigma)$, but we take a different approach, which is important in the generalization to branes.
 We first choose the section \eqref{eq:DSM-canonical-section}, where all fields and gauge parameters depend only on the physical coordinates $x^i$\,.
 We then prepare a static string worldsheet, where the tangent vectors to the worldsheet take the form

 where the bar represents that the string is static.
 If we introduce a 1-form

 it corresponds to $\rmd X^I(\sigma)$ of a string in the static gauge, $X^0(\sigma)=\sigma^0$ and $X^1(\sigma)=\sigma^1$.
 In order to describe a fluctuation of the string, we perform a finite active diffeomorphism along a gauge parameter $\xi^I(x)=(\xi^i,\,\tilde{\xi}_i)$ satisfying $\tilde{\partial}^i\xi^I=0$ (see Figure \ref{fig:fluct}).